ridiekel/jeletask/README.md

 # Configuring

 Create a configuration json file following this example.
 At this time I can only test with MICROS_PLUS.
-If you hace a PICOS, you can test with type: MICROS_PLUS.
+If you have a PICOS, you can test with type: MICROS_PLUS.
 If teletask has not changed their binary API, it should be compatible.

 ```json